Maragtas: Content

-Use by historians
+Historicity

-Philippine historians made little use of the Maragtas before the Japanese occupation of the Philippines, with references such as that by Josué Soncuya in his 1917 Historia Pre-Hispanica de Filipinas having been restricted to the Spanish-speaking elite.
+Philippine historians made little use of the Maragtas before the Japanese occupation of the Philippines, with references such as that by Josué Soncuya in his 1917 Historia Pre-Hispánica de Filipinas having been restricted to the Spanish-speaking elite.
 In a book published in 1984, the historian William Henry Scott wrote in reference to an interesting research related to Maragtas.
 Scott said that in 1947, a book co-authored by historian H. Otley Beyer, founder of the Anthropology Department of the University of the Philippines, refers to Margitas and "the ancient writing in which it was originally inscribed.
 Scott quoted Beyer stating: A remarkable document known as 'Margitas', dating probably from about 1225, was preserved in Panay and transliterated into romanized Visayan in early Spanish days."
 The myth that the Maragtas was not an original work but rather a transcription of earlier works was later given wider circulation by various academics, as detailed by Scott.
-Scott concludes that the Maragtas was an original work by Pedro Alcantara Monteclaro.
+Scott concludes that the Maragtas was an original work by Pedro Alcántara Monteclaro.

-Other Philippine historians, however, have other opinions.
-Their research led to an interesting theory that some of the data in the Maragtas is verifiable in other sources.
+Other Philippine historians held varying opinions, their research leading to theories of that some information in the Maragtas is verifiable in other sources.

-In the year 2000, the Filipino anthropologist F. Landa Jocano, on his part wrote a quite different account about the findings of H. Otley Beyer.
-Jocano maintains that the manuscript that Beyer was referring to as "A remarkable document" was in fact the Maragtas, not the Margitas.
-According to Beyer, the original text of the Maragtas was written in old syllabary, although the document was preserved in Romanized Bisayan in early Spanish days.
+In 2000, Filipino anthropologist F. Landa Jocano wrote a different account about Beyer’s findings.
+Jocano maintained that the manuscript that Beyer was referring to as "A remarkable document" was in fact the Maragtas, not the Margitas.
+According to Beyer, the original text of the Maragtas was written in old syllabary, although the document was preserved in Romanized Bisayan in the early Spanish period.
 Beyer claimed that the Maragtas written in original syllabary "was brought to Spain in the early 19th century by a Spanish colonel, but it can no longer be traced".
-On the other hand, the American Anthropologist seemed also sure in his description of the text, and he described it as follows:
+On the other hand, the Beyer seemed also sure in his description of the text, and he described it as follows:

 Another feature of the Panay manuscript, now called "Maragtas", is the ancient writing in which it was originally inscribed.
 The Bornean Visayans, used a form of syllabic writing, which they introduced wherever they spread.
 In this syllabary, the vowels were written only when they stood alone or at the beginning of words.
 Each consonant sign stood for the consonant followed by the sound of "a".
 The characters were incised on bamboo or written on bark with cuttlefish ink.

-Early Spanish explorer Miguel de Loarca wrote in his report titled Relacion de las Yslas Filipinas in June 1582, writing in Arevalo (Panay):
+Early Spanish explorer Miguel de Loarca wrote in Relación de las Yslas Filipinas in June 1582, concerning what is now the district of Arévalo in Iloilo City: